calliegao/HippoMetric-case-by-case-/README.md

 # HippoMetric

-HippoMetric is a hippocampal morphometry pipeline based on medial-axis geometry.
+HippMetric is a hippocampal morphometry pipeline based on medial-axis geometry.

 This repository provides tools for:
 - Skeletal-representation-based hippocampal modeling